The 10 Best Movies About Alien Abductions, Ranked

 Leave it to Steven Spielberg, one of the greatest movie directors of all time, to make the greatest movie about alien abductions.

 When a small boy is abducted by aliens, the government tries to cover up the entire fiasco.
-However, there's one man who's absolutely determined to get at the truth.
+However, one man (played by Richard Dreyfuss) is obsessed and absolutely determined to get at the truth.

 What follows is a truly iconic film, one that focuses on our capacity for curiosity even when it goes directly against our interests.